oacore/content/pages/privacy.md

 ## 8. How long we keep your information

 We retain account information for as long as your account is active, and for a reasonable period afterwards to comply with legal obligations, resolve disputes, and enforce our agreements.
-Usage and analytics data is generally retained in indexd or anonymised form after a limited retention period.
+Usage and analytics data is generally retained in aggregated or anonymised form after a limited retention period.

 ## 9. Your rights